-- LO 6.1 Demonstrate conceptual and technically complex skills and understanding of creative technologies employed across hybrid platforms and software applications in the development and production of games.
-(KU GA PPP KTS SS CS ) - LO 6.2 Undertake in-depth research and produce a critical written text that considers the ethical, political, social and ecological contexts and conditions of games in contemporary culture and society.
-(KU GA PPP KTS CS) - LO 6.3 Identify and apply advanced game art/design knowledge and skills to a specific role within a team project. ( KU SS ) - LO 6.4 Set your own criteria for developing professional and interpersonal networking and communication, and to explore the opportunities for employment or further study.
-(GA PPP) - LO 6.5 Demonstrate a consolidated and advanced awareness of your personal games art/design skills and experiences, in relation to your future within the games development pipeline or other creative practice.
-(PPP) - LO 6.6 Evidence considered and advanced awareness and understanding of the game art/design pipelines.
-(KU GA PPP KTS SS)
+- LO 6.1 Demonstrate the complete cycle of character creation by concept-designing, creating a 3D version of, animating and then bringing into a game engine an original game character (KU SS) - LO 6.2 Demonstrate the complete cycle of game level creation by concept-designing, creating a 3D version of a level, lighting it, populating with objects within a game engine and using tools and skills learned.
+(KU GA PPP KTS) - LO 6.3 Demonstrate the role of a technical artist and a VFX artist by documenting how and why these skills are deployed and apply these skills to the creation of a level or a character.
+(KU GA PPP KTS SS) - LO 6.4 Participate at a near-professional level in creative teamwork to design, plan and produce a complex game production (KU GA PPP KTS SS CS) - LO 6.5 Demonstrate conceptual and technically complex skills and understanding of creative technologies employed across hybrid platforms and software application in the development and production of contextualised game assets and design (KU GA PPP KTS SS CS) - LO 6.6 Undertake in depth research and produce a critical written text that considers the ethical, political, social and ecological contexts and conditions of games in contemporary culture and society (KU GA PPP KTS CS) - LO 6.7 Identify and apply advanced knowledge and skills to a specific role within games art (KU SS) - LO 6.8 Evidence considered and advanced awareness and understanding of game art asset production and hybrid creative computer game crafting and user interface components (KU GA PPP KTS SS) - LO 6.9 Demonstrate a consolidated and advanced awareness of your personal games art skills and experiences, in relation to your future within the games development pipeline or other creative practice (PPP) - LO6.10 Set your own criteria for developing professional and interpersonal networking and communication, and to explore the opportunities for employment or further study.
+(GA PPP)